microsoft/FluidFramework/BREAKING.md

 The helper function `extractLogSafeErrorProperties` existed in both telemetry-utils and common-utils packages.
 The copy in common-utils was out of date and unused in this repo, and has now been removed.

-### Disallowed access to deleted sub directory
-Users will now be disallowed to do operations on a deleted directory.
-Users can subscribe to `dispose` event to know if a sub directory is deleted.

 ### Code proposal rejection removed
 Rejection functionality has been removed from Quorum.
 As a result, the `"codeDetailsProposed"` event on `IContainer` now provides an `ISequencedProposal` rather than an `IPendingProposal`.